Indazzzaaa/React-Concepts/src/concepts/readme.md

   - Other Remaining.
   - Creating custom hooks.
     - **Note :** when naming custom hooks, use camelCase but always prefix the name with `use` eg. `useFetchData`.
-- Controlled / UnControlled Components
+- 5. Controlled / UnControlled Components ✅

+  - How to create controlled and uncontrolled forms
     - what are refs hooks and how to pass ref in other component(forward ref).
   - How to handle and validate forms
+    - What are actions we can do on form eg. submit, reset etc.
   - React Hook Forms
   - Vlidating Forms using ZOD.
 - Context API's